EOSIO/eosio.contracts/telos.tfvt/README.md

     This action is an administrative-level kick from the Telos Foundation Board.
 This action is only callable by a multi-sig from a number of board members that satisfy the `major` permission of the `tf` account.

     `member_to_remove` is the account name of the board member to remove.

+## Contract Flow

+The TFVT contract allows `TFVT` tokens holders to nominate candidates for board member elections, start/end elections, and start/end issues. `TFVT` holders are the first class citizen of the Telos Foundation contract.
+Holders can elect their own representatives and help guide the destiny of the Telos Foundation.

+### Election Flow

+`TFBOARD` member terms occur every `14515200` seconds or `(0 yr 5 mon.
+2 w 4 day)`.
+The below list of actions is how a `TFVT` holder could guide the election.
+This list is written in chronological order.

+* `nominate`, this action is called by a `TFVT` holder called the Nominator.
+The Nominator would then nominate an account called the Nominee.
+Once a nominee has been nominated.
+They are now elegible to add themselves to any future `TFBOARD` election.
+If they win in an election, they are removed from the `nominees` table and must be nominated again in the future.

+* `makeelection`, this action is called by a `TFVT` holder in order to start a new election cycle.
+This action will fail if it isn't time for another election.
+Once this action is executed a coupled `ballot` and `leaderboard` are created in trail which allows `TFVT` holders to vote for the `nominees` that add themselves to the election.

+* `addcand`, this action is called by a previously nominated `nominee` to add themselves to the `leaderboard` object in trail.
+Once added they eligible to receive votes from `TFVT` holders.

+Once the `leaderboard`'s `begin_time` has been exceeded, then voting can begin. `TFVT` holders only need cast their vote through trail.
+In order to cast their vote, they first will need to know what `ballot_id` to vote on.
+In the case of `telos.tfvt` this can be found in the `config` table of the contract (example below).

+* `eosio.trail::castvote` (see `eosio.trail` [README](...) for more information), once you know the `ballot_id`, a holder can start casting their votes.
+In this system a holder can cast their vote for as many candidates as they choose, but they can never vote for the same candidate twice. `eosio.trail` is an abstract voting contract, meaning the what you are voting on could be a proposal or an election.
+The meaning of these proposals and election are interpreted by their publisher.
+In the case of `telos.tfvt` the election is an election for board members.
+So the example below has been explained with that context in mind.

+`eosio.trail::castvote(voter, ballot_id, direction)`, in this case the `ballot_id` argument is the `open_election_id` value found in the `config` table on the `telos.tfvt` contract.
+The `direction` argument is the candidate you wish to vote for, this number ranges from `0 to N - 1` where N is the total number of candidates.
+The voter is of course, who ever is doing the voting.

+How do I know who I'm voting for?
+Well the easiest way would be to use a tool that is designed to make this easy, but if you are stubborn here is how you find out.

+The candidates for a leaderboard election are stored in `eosio.trail`, so we need to first look there.
+A `ballot` represents two (currently) forms of election, `proposals` and `leaderboards`.
+A proposal is a `yes/no` voting system, `leaderboards` are more of an election where there can be multiple seats and multiple candidates.
+In our case, `TFVT` is setting up a leaderboard election.
+In order to find the leaderboard follow the steps below.

+* Look up the `open_election_id` in the `tf` `config` table.
+	* `teclos --url {endpoint} get table tf tf config`

+* Look up the `board_id` from the `reference_id` in the ballot.
+	* `teclos --url {endpoint} get table eosio.trail eosio.trail ballots --lower {open_election_id}`

+* Look up the `leaderboard` using the `board_id` from the last step.
+	* `teclos --url {endpoint} get table eosio.trail eosio.trail leaderboards --lower {board_id}`

+* Now you should see the `leaderboard` object.
+The `candidates[]` will show reveal to you who you want to vote for and what their `direction` value should be.

+* `eosio.trail::castvote(voter, open_election_id, direction)` done!

+* Once the `end_time` of the `leaderboard` is exceeded, voting end.
+A `TFVT` holder can now end the election.

+* `endelection` a `TFVT` holder can now call endelection to end this current round.
+The `candidates` we have votes will be added to the board.
+Those new boardmemebers will have signature in the `tf` account authorities, and can now vote on issues.

+* If the number of winner isn't equal to `config.max_seats` a run off election can be started by calling `makeelection` again.